The gowns as we know them today did not come about until the late 1700’s. Prior to that, babies were wrapped in swaddling clothes when baptized.

 There are also projects for adult clothing, baptismal towels and stoles.

-These publications contain elements you may wish to add to your gown’s embellishment including symbols, tatting, or whitework
+These publications contain elements you may wish to add to your gown’s embellishment including symbols, tatting, or whitework.

-I hope this gives you some ideas if you are interested in creating an heirloom gown!
+We hope this gives you some ideas if you are interested in creating an heirloom gown!

 We hope this guide makes your stitching easier and more enjoyable!